tidyverse/readxl/revdep/problems.md

 *   checking package dependencies ...
 ERROR
     ```
-    Package required but not available: ‘gWidgetsRGtk2’
+    Packages required but not available: ‘devtools’ ‘gWidgetsRGtk2’

     See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
     manual.